CSVideoNet: A Real-time End-to-end Learning Framework for High-frame-rate Video Compressive Sensing: Methodology

 Typical CNN architectures used for recognition, classification, and segmentation that map input to rich hierarchical visual features is not applicable to the reconstruction problem.
-The goal of the CNN is not only to extract spatial visual features, but also to preserve details as much as possible.
+The goal of the CNN is not only to extract spatial visual features but also to preserve details as much as possible.
 Therefore, we eliminated the pooling layer which causes information loss.
-In addition, we discard the convolution-deconvolution architecture, widely used for segmentation tasks, which first encodes salients into low-dimension features and then interpolates the missing information to obtain high-dimension data.
+Also, we discard the convolution-deconvolution architecture (widely used in segmentation tasks \cite{hye:deconv}), which first encodes salient visual features into low-dimension space and then interpolates the missing information to generate a high-resolution image.
 Instead, we design a special CNN suitable for CS reconstruction, which has the best recovery performance among all the tested structures mentioned above.
 The overall network structure is shown in Figure~\ref{fig:TS1}.
-All feature maps have the same size as the reconstructed video blocks, and the number of feature maps decrease monotonically.
+All feature maps have the same dimension as the reconstructed video frames, and the number of feature maps decreases monotonically.
 This process resembles the sparse coding stage in CS, where a subset of dictionary atoms is combined to form the estimation of the original input.
-There is a fully-connected (FC) layer, denoted in gray color in Figure~\ref*{fig:TS1}, which connects CNN layers to convert vectorized $\mathit{m}$-dimensional video data to 2D features maps.
+There is a fully-connected (FC) layer, denoted in gray color in Figure~\ref*{fig:TS1}, which converts vectorized $\mathit{m}$-dimensional video data to 2D features maps.
 To reduce the latency of the system and to simplify the network architecture, we use video blocks as input and set the block size $\mathit{n}$ to 32$\times$32.
-All convolutional layers are followed by a ReLU layer except for the final layer.
-We pre-train the eight-layer $\textit{key CNN}$ for processing the first frames in GOPs that are compressed with a low CR.
-For other non-key frames compressed with a high CR, we use 3-layer small $\textit{non-key CNNs}$ to handle them since they carry information of low entropy.
-All the hyper-parameters in the model are carefully selected to better fit the dataset.
-All the weights of non-key CNNs are shared.
-Hence the proposed framework can be easily generalized for other high-frame-rate video applications that require a larger number of non-key frames.
-One should note that the pre-training of the key CNN is critical for improving the reconstruction performance.
-We tested a case where the whole network is trained from scratch without any pre-training, in which case the convergence performance is bad.
-The reason is in large part because of the vanishing gradient problem, since we have a long path from the CNNs to the LSTM.
+All convolutional layers are followed by a ReLU layer except the final layer.
+We pre-train an eight-layer $\textit{key CNN}$ to process the key frame that is compressed with a low CR.
+For other non-key frames compressed with a high CR, we use 3-layer $\textit{non-key CNNs}$ to handle them since they carry information of low entropy.
+All weights of the non-key CNNs are shared to reduce the requirement of storage.
+Hence the proposed framework can be easily generalized to other high-frame-rate video applications that require a larger number of non-key frames.
+It should be noted that the pre-training of the key CNN is critical for improving the reconstruction performance.
+In the case where the whole network is trained from scratch without any pre-training, the convergence performance is bad.
+The reason is partly due to the vanishing gradients, since we have a long path from the CNNs to the LSTM.
 The pre-training greatly alleviate this problem.